 However, if you take steps to strengthen your SPF (Spending Protection Factor), you won’t have to sacrifice your summer fun to avoid getting burned!

-- Apply cash liberally, especially if you’ve overplayed the plastic throughout the year.
+Especially if you’ve overplayed the plastic throughout the year!
 If you owe a lot on several accounts, apply extra payments toward your card balances, whenever possible, to reduce your debt.